tiby312/broccoli-project/report/src/ch3-level-analysis.md

 <img alt="Level Analysis" src="graphs/tree_num_per_node_theory.svg" class="center" style="width: 100%;" />

 The above two charts shows that the work load is pretty even between the left and right recursing of the algorithm.
 As aabbs get more clumped up, the right side starts to dominate more.
 I'm not sure why this is, but I do know that picking the median based off of the right and bottom of the aabbs instead of left and top makes no difference in this case.
-I think this particular distribution becomes not so uniform when the aabbs are extremely clumped up.
+I think it is just that this particular spiral distribution becomes not so uniform when the aabbs are extremely clumped up.